 While private browsing does not make you entirely anonymous on the internet, it does help protect you online, especially if you are not using your private device.
 Private browsing deletes cookies, temporary internet files, and browsing history after you close the window.
 The best way to stay anonymous online is to hide your IP address using a web proxy, a VPN, or Tor, an open network that routes your traffic through a series of servers before sending it to your destination.
 But remember: it is never a good idea to use public or shared computers to login to sensitive sites like banking and social media.

 7. Watch out for phishing scams.

-Phishing scams are getting extremely advanced—97% of people around the world cannot identify a sophisticated phishing message.
-There are some key things to watch out for, however, including analyzing the salutation, being wary of attachments, and identifying embedded URLs.
-For a complete phishing email checklist, click here.
+Phishing scams are getting extremely advanced— and over 3.4 billion phishing emails are sent every day worldwide.
+To identify a scam, there are some key things to watch out for, including analyzing the salutation, being wary of attachments, and identifying embedded URLs.

 8. Monitor your credit reports and financial activity.